TGlenn13/Loop-Knight/README.md

 [X] The Knight can move in all directions (wasd: up, left, down, right)

-[ ] The player can press a key (probably space) to make a sword appear and disappear in front of them (attack)
+[X] The player has a healthbar of 5 hearts

 [X] The boundaries of the screen prevent the knight from leaving

 [X] The monsters spawn in at random rates until the first wave reaches the max capacity

 Phase 2
-[ ] The player has a healthbar of 5 hearts
+[ ] The player can press a key (probably space) to make a sword appear and disappear in front of them (attack)

 [ ] The player can interact with the monsters by attacking which makes them vanish when collided with a weapon